500Foods/TMS-XData-TemplateDemoData/docs/ConfigJSON.md

 ### Chat Interface
 For the chat features of this project to work properly, appropriate API keys need to be provided in most cases (eg: OpenAI's ChatGPT offernings).
 The configuration JSON file is used to provide these keys, along with several other chat-related parameters, to the XData application.
 As there may very well be several chat interfaces provided, a JSON array is used in this case.
 An example is provided below.
 Please refer to the [ChatService documentation](https://github.com/500Foods/TMS-XData-TemplateDemoData/blob/main/docs/ChatService.md) for more detailed information.

+## Mail Services
+In order for notification e-mails to be sent, an SMTP mail server needs to be specified along with an account used to log in to that server for submitting e-mails.
+In addition, a separate e-mail address/name is used for addressing the e-mails.

 ### Example

 Here is an example JSON configuration file.